syncfusion-content/maui-docs/MAUI/ListView/getting-started.md

 {% endhighlight %}
 {% endtabs %}

-## Creating data model for the ListView
+## Creating data model for the listview

 Create a data model to bind it to the control.